Chair, PLSA Policy Board

 Teresa has worked for the financial services industry for over 40 years in various roles, but for the last 25 years representing consumers.
-She is a Senior Policy & Proposition Manager for the Money & Pensions Service and a Member of the Financial Services Consumer Panel.
-She is also a Member of a Local Government Pension Scheme Board, a Member of the PLSA’s Policy Board and a Governor of the Pensions Policy Institute.
+She is a Senior Policy & Proposition Manager for the Money & Pensions Service and a Member of Croydon LGPS Local Pension Scheme Board.
+She is also a Member of the PLSA’s Policy Board and a Governor of the Pensions Policy Institute.

 Past roles include serving eight years on the FCA Financial Services Consumer Panel, Consumer Representative on EIOPA’s Insurance and Reinsurance Stakeholder Group, Non-Executive Director with the British Insurance Brokers' Association, Principal Researcher and Head of Money Helpline with the consumer organisation Which? and Head of Proposition for Royal London’s online financial planning tool, MoneyVista.

 Brian has over 25 years’ experience which also includes investment consulting together with performance measurement.
 Before joining Mercer in 2008, Brian was a Senior Investment Consultant within the Investment Practice of Hymans Robertson LLP.
 Prior to that, he was a director of The WM Company, the specialist performance measurement firm latterly owned by Deutsche Bank.